 1. Work From Home:

-This can be a great jobs for PTSD people.
-You can set your hours, work at your own pace, and take breaks when needed.
+If you have PTSD, working from home can be a good choice.
+You can pick your work hours, go at your own speed, and take breaks whenever needed.

 2. Customer Services: